Lulasales/Data_Science_Learning/README.md

-# Python_practices
+# Data_Science_Learning
-Repositorio para los notebooks creados en el aprendizaje de Python para Data Science/Data Analise.
+Repository for documentation related and created in learning Python and Data Science/Data Analytics.

-Este repositorio es una introducción práctica y amigable para principiantes al análisis de datos que cubre los conceptos básicos de Python, Numpy, Pandas, Visualización de Datos y Análisis exploratorio de datos.
+This repository is a practical, beginner-friendly introduction to data analysis covering the basics of Python, Numpy, Pandas, Data Visualization and Exploratory Data Analysis.

-Y donde:
+And where:
-- Veremos tutoriales prácticos centrados en la codificación
+- We will see hands-on tutorials focused on coding
-- Practicaremos codificación con cuadernos Jupyter en la nube
+- Practice coding with Jupyter notebooks in the cloud
-- Construiremos un proyecto de curso del mundo real de extremo a extremo
+- Build a real-world end-to-end course projects